How severe is your prolapse diagnosis?

 An accurate prolapse diagnosis must fully reproduce the full extent of the downward movement of your prolapse during your internal examination.
 This is why your doctor or physiotherapist will ask you to cough and strain downwards during your examination.

-Some women need to be examined standing upright to fully reproduce the full extent of prolapse and provide them with an accurate prolapse diagnosis.
+Most women need to be examined standing upright to fully reproduce the full extent of prolapse and provide them with an accurate prolapse diagnosis.

-What does your Stage of Prolapse (POP-Q) Mean?
+What Does Your Stage of Prolapse (POP-Q) Mean?

 The POP-Q3 or Pelvic Organ Quantification is the internationally recommended prolapse classification system that was introduced to improve the accuracy of measuring prolapse severity.
 This system allows your health practitioner to provide a more accurate prolapse diagnosis than a general assessment.